antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/docs/message-consumption.md

 ```

 After all you have to register that batch message handler via DI.

 ```c#
 services.AddBatchMessageHandler<CustomBatchMessageHandler>(Configuration.GetSection("RabbitMq"));
 ```

 The message handler will create a separate connection and use it for reading messages.
-When the message collection is full to the size of `PrefetchCount` they are passed to the `HandleMessage` method.
+When the message collection is full to the size of `PrefetchCount` it will be passed to the `HandleMessage` method.
-Both `BaseBatchMessageHandler` and `BatchMessageHandler` implement `IDisposable` interface, so you can use it for release of resources.

-Use this method of getting messages only when you sure that the number of messages that pass through this queue is really huge.
-Otherwise, messages could stack in the temporary collection of messages waiting to get in full.

 For message production features see the [Previous page](message-production.md)